wstrinz/wstrinz.github.io/presentations/consulting/slides.md

 - To quote _Wizard People, Dear Reader_'s version of Harry Potter
 > Subtlety and patience can be a great way of looking pretty cool.

-- Not saying to lie about your abilities or be overly self effacing; but many people notice and value being direct and forthright
+- Not saying to lie about your abilities or be overly self effacing
+- but many people notice and value being direct and forthright
+- More to think and say about this, lets talk about it